12oman/lecture-notes/lectures/ET/week3.md

 ## discussion questions

-1. "how can we get from hand logics to claw logics?" - what does this question from the essay suggest about specialization vs generalization in tech development?
+1. "how can we get from hand logics to claw logics?" - what does this question from the essay suggest about specialization vs generalization?
-2. how do frameworks like the kardashev scale help us imagine stuff beyond our current tech horizon?
+2. how do frameworks like the kardashev scale help us imagine beyond our current horizon?
 3. how might a "planetary society" be different from our current one in terms of design practices and aesthetic values?
 4. what's the relationship between "art-school postmodernism" and technological innovation?
 5. think about the quote: "we are always looking for counter-logics" - how can designers and technologists create truly new systems rather than just iterations of existing ones?

+---

+## more to check out

+* **readings**:
+  - "more is different" by philip warren anderson
+  - excerpts from larry niven's "ringworld"
+  - iain m. banks' "culture" novels

+* **visual references**:
+  - orbital megastructures in sci-fi
+  - nasa concept art for space habitats
+  - speculative engineering diagrams

 ---